-- Helps in investigating models of human diseases.
+- It helps in investigating models of human diseases.

-- Helps in the development of personalized or individualized medicine by extracting precise information stored in each human’s DNA (their genome).
+- It helps in the development of personalized or individualized medicine by extracting precise information stored in each human’s DNA (their genome).

 - Preventing the inheritance of a disease trait from parents to the child.